molendijk/Frequency-Reference/README.md

   19. Power-down, connect the DB9 side of the flat-cable to the Rb reference, connect the Rb reference 10MHz output to J4 the 10MHz input.
   20. Power-up, check supplies, verify and if needed correct the 10MHz 50% duty-factor setting R5.
+  LED D1 should be lit once the Rb reference has reached operating temperature and is frequency locked.

+  Notes:
+  - The FE-5650 will initially draw >1A from the 15V regulator.
+  - The FE-5650 takes a few minutes to heat up and lock to the correct frequency.

   ## Trouble shooting
   - In case of no output on the 50MHz port, measure the DC voltages at the outputs of U4 (+3.4V) and U5 (+4.9V).